vielhuber/syncdb/search-replace-db/README.md

 		Treats value for -s or --search as a regular expression and -r or --replace as a regular expression replacement.
+		The value in -s needs to be surrounded by a delimiter such as "/" or "#" which needs to go before or after the string.

 	-l, --pagesize